Multimillion-pound coronation ‘a slap in face amid cost-of-living crisis’

 More than half of Britons do not think it should be funded by the Government, a poll has suggested.

-The YouGov survey found 51% of adults questioned believe the ceremony should not be funded by the Government.
+The YouGov survey found 51 per cent of adults questioned believe the ceremony should not be funded by the Government.

-Almost a third – 32% – said it should, while around 18% did not know.
+Almost a third – 32 per cent – said it should, while around 18 per cent did not know.

 Graham Smith, chief executive of campaign group Republic, said: “Charles is already king.
 There is absolutely no need to go through with this expensive pantomime.”